sourcehut-mirrors/chawan/doc/image.md

 Known quirks and implementation details:

 * XTerm needs extensive configuration for ideal sixel support.
 In particular, you will want to set the decTerminalID, numColorRegisters, and maxGraphicSize attributes.
 See [`man xterm`](man:xterm(1)) for details.

 * We assume private color registers are supported.
 On terminals where they aren't (e.g. SyncTERM or hardware terminals), colors will get messed up with multiple images on screen.

-* We send XTSMGRAPHICS for retrieving the number of color registers;
-  on failure, we fall back to 256.
+* We send XTSMGRAPHICS for retrieving the number of color registers; on failure, we fall back to 256.
 You can override color register count using the `display.sixel-colors` configuration value.

 * For the most efficient sixel display, you will want a cell height that is a multiple of 6.
 Otherwise, the images will have to be re-coded several times on scroll.

 * Normally, Sixel encoding runs in two passes.
 On slow computers, you can try setting `display.sixel-colors = 2`, which will skip the first pass (but will also display everything in monochrome).

 * Transparency *is* supported, but looks weird because we approximate an 8-bit alpha channel with Sixel's 1-bit alpha channel.
 Also, some terminals don't emulate it correctly - when in doubt, try XTerm (which does).

+* Terminal scroll (both with LF/RI and SU/SD) is used extensively to avoid sending images several times.
+Expect troubles on terminals that do not handle this correctly.

 ### Kitty

 On terminals that support it, Kitty's protocol is preferred over Sixel.
-Its main benefit is that images do not have to be sent again every time they move on the screen (i.e. on scroll), but the initial transfer should also be faster (because PNG's compression tends to outperform Sixel's RLE).
+Its main benefit is that images do not have to be sent again every time a new slice of the image moves into the screen, but the initial transfer should also be faster (because PNG's compression tends to outperform Sixel's RLE).

 Unlike Sixel, the Kitty protocol fully supports transparency.